agt-the-walker/board-utils/README.md

 Players should keep the value of Gold Coins they hold face down (p.2)

+## Great Western Trail

+However, during the game, you can improve your deck by adding market cattle cards with higher breeding values as well as objective cards to it (p.5)

 ## Scythe

 While the number of coins you have during the game is not hidden information,